cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert.md

 #### Google Cloud SDK

 The commands below will set the Google Cloud SDK to use the Cloudflare certificate.
-More information on configuring the Google Cloud SDK is available [here](https://cloud.google.com/sdk/docs/proxy-settings).
+For more information on configuring the Google Cloud SDK, refer to the [Google Cloud documentation](https://cloud.google.com/sdk/docs/proxy-settings).

 1. Get curl's `cacert` bundle.